Purpose

 without explicit operator authorization that names the target

 branch.
-Operator confirmation is the primary enforcement; the
+Operator confirmation is the enforcement; nothing in the

 - MUST NOT use `--no-verify` to bypass pre-push hooks; if a hook